 Compared to its Tuscan neighbours, Livorno is of 'recent' origins and cannot boast the same history, all those famous names and coffee-table images connected with Florence and the likes.

-Yet Livorno's history is a unique and interesting one, and there are still many good solid reasons for spending some time in this port city called Livorno on the coast of Tuscany.
+Yet Livorno's history is a unique and fascinating one, and there are still many good solid reasons for spending some time in the port of Livorno on the coast of Tuscany.
 With a bit of advanced planning, it can be a rewarding and enjoyable experience.

-Ok, so Florence has its Duomo, its Renaissance paintings, Michelangelo’s sculptures, its Ponte Vecchio, medieval streets and leather markets.
+Ok, so Florence has its Duomo, its Renaissance architecture and paintings, Michelangelo’s sculptures, the Ponte Vecchio, and the Uffizi gallery.
 It is a must-see on anyone's list of priorities.
-Beware though, because for much of the year Florence also has long, long museum queues, hoards of visitors, traffic jams, and unbearable humid summer heat.
+Beware though, because for much of the year Florence also has long, long museum queues, hoards of visitors, and unbearably humid summer heat.

-Livorno has its canals (the fossi), it has the sea, its old and surprisingly tranquil Medici port, cooling breezes, wonderful fish dishes, affordable shopping, relaxing seafront strolls, its potent ponce, an amazing food market and unbeatable sunsets.
+Livorno has its canals (the fossi), the sea, its old and surprisingly tranquil Medici port, cooling breezes, wonderful fish dishes, affordable shopping, relaxing seafront strolls, its potent ponce, an amazing food market and unbeatable sunsets!

-What's more, hidden away in unlikely locations in Livorno are a remarkable number of old cemeteries that date back to times when the city was a cosmopolitan melting pot of races and nationalities.
+What's more, the city has some unexpected treasures: two Medici fortresses, for example, and, hidden away in unlikely locations, a remarkable number of old cemeteries that date back to times when the city was a cosmopolitan melting pot of races and nationalities -the Livorno delle Nazioni as it is often named.
 The 17th-century Old English Cemetery - the oldest Protestant cemetery in Italy - is just one example.
-Add to these a host of churches, many once used by the foreign nations of Livorno, and you immediately have a unique and fascinating starting point from which to explore the port city of Livorno.
+Add to these a host of historic churches, many once belonging to the foreign nations of Livorno (Dutch, Greek, Armenian, English, Scottish...), and you immediately have a unique and fascinating starting point from which to explore Livorno.

 Often in central Florence and Pisa the only other people you see are tourists.

 Livorno is a lively, unpretentious city, offering an experience of day-to-day life in modern Italy, but not without surprises.
-There are many aspects of Livorno that can still satisfy both fans of history and art and seekers of more hedonistic pleasures.
+There are many aspects of Livorno that can satisfy both those in search of history and art and those looking for more hedonistic pleasures.
 Explore the Livorno Now site and discover the possibilities!